kuzzleio/kuzzle/doc/2/guides/introduction/general-purpose-backend/index.md

 ## Integrated Cluster Mode

-Kuzzle is a backend designed to **scall horizontally to millions of users**.
+Kuzzle is a backend designed to **scale horizontally to millions of users**.

 With its integrated [masterless cluster mode](/core/2/guides/advanced/cluster-scalability), it allows hot-starting new application instances to handle the load.